Whitneyzqy/database_design/README.md

 # INFO430 Group Project Cruise Ship Database Code

-Project code for the course info 430 at UW during SP22
+Project code for the course INFO430 at UW in SP22.

-## Created by: Miranda Ma, Joy Zhang, Anthony Zhang, Whitney Zhang
+Created by: Miranda Ma, Joy Zhang, Anthony Zhang, Whitney Zhang

 #### 1. Business space
 Our team is choosing to focus on building a cruise ship database.
 This is an important travel method that millions of people may choose when they are on a